 Money money money That deep, philosophical phrase Yunny old game, innit?" fits the pricing level of Spectrum games perfectly.
 Last year, every industry pundit seemed to predict the gradual demise of Speccy software during to be priced higher than £2.99.
-This was thought likely to come about as older owners defected to 16-bit machines (traitors!) and left a much more youthful market with paper-round wages to spend.
+This was thought likely to come about as older owners defected to 16-bit machines (traitors!) and left a back on the forces of evil in WIME, and enjoying every minute of it.